 01Cement Board Screw Anchor

-Expansion anchors are used with concrete, masonry, and more.
+Expansion anchors, also called wedge anchors, are used with concrete, masonry, and more.
 They're designed to spread open once they're anchored, thus their name.
 This provides a stronger hold.

 The three basic styles of wedge anchors are fully threaded, partially threaded, and the full-bodied wedge anchor.

 Plastic expansion anchors are the most commonly used anchor type.
 The more heavily "ribbed" anchors will give the greatest gripping strength regardless of the wall material.

 03Hollow Wall Anchor

 Hollow wall anchors are used for medium-duty applications.
 They'll normally add permanent screw threads to any material to which they're attached.

 These types of anchors also expand as the screw is tightened and driven into the cavity.
 This anchor can be installed using a hammer or a drill and can be used with various wall thicknesses.
 These anchors are also sometimes known as Molly bolts, and their maximum holding load is about 50 pounds.

 04Plastic Hollow Wall Plug

 Plastic hollow wall plug anchors require that you first drill a pilot hole.
 They're normally used in drywall or plaster for light-duty applications.
 When the screw is installed, the plug will expand and lock into place.